OUR MISSION STATEMENT

 In 2005, the Board hired Scott R.C.
 Levy as Producing Artistic Director.
 Under Levy’s leadership from 2005-2011, Penobscot Theatre Company toured productions throughout the state of Maine, created the Northern Writes New Play Festival, and restored the façade of the Bangor Opera House.

 Upon Levy’s departure, the Board instituted a dual leadership structure, and hired Marcie Bramucci as Managing Director and Bari Newport as Artistic Director.
+Mary Budd was also appointed as PTC’s first Executive Director.

-During her nine years at the company, Newport spearheaded artistic, facility, audience and financial growth.
+During her nine years at the company, Newport headed artistic, facility, audience and financial growth.
 The budget more than doubled, from $850,000 to $1.8 million.
 Audience size grew from 30,000 to 40,000 (with some theatergoers coming from Canada) and added a seventh show to the season.
 The inside of the 350-seat Opera House was refurbished, and both the Scene Shop and Actor Housing were acquired.
 In 2012, Newport launched an endowment fund, which became fully funded with a $1million donation in 2020 – ensuring the survival of the company in the face of the pandemic.

 In late 2020 the Opera House closed its doors due to the COVID-19 pandemic.
 The end of the 46th season was cancelled and the company set to work creating and producing a fully digital 47th season called Digitus Theatrum.
 This season featured unique and one-of-a-kind collaborations with different artists in Maine & beyond.
 While content was digital, the theatre was able to successfully keep all employees on payroll doing various projects.
 The production team worked to renovate the bathrooms and dressing rooms at the Opera House, and at the Theatre Factory, costume storage was renovated and an online inventory system for all furniture, props, and costumes was established.